larshasstdas/Remote-PC-Power-Switch/README.md

 # Wireless RF PC Power Button
-A wireless remote power switch for desktop PCs, built around a 433 MHz RF transmitter and receiver.
-The receiver drives a relay whose potential-free contact bridges the motherboard's power-switch header (JFP1), so a press on the handheld transmitter powers the machine on — exactly like pressing the case button, but from across the room.
+This repository is about a wireless remote power switch for your PC.
+It is built with a 433 MHz RF transmitter and receiver.
+The receiver drives a relay whose potential-free contact bridges the motherboard's power-switch header.
+If you press the button on the transmitter it powers the PC on from across the room.

 > ⚠️ **Read the entire README before building or wiring anything.**
 > This project connects to a live motherboard — skipping the README can cost you hardware.